 Designated as the premier Regional City in the Government's Metropolitan Plan for Sydney 2036, Parramatta is uniquely positioned to support the need to establish 280,000 additional jobs in Western Sydney by 2036.
 Parramatta is the cultural and commercial capital of one of Australia's most significant economic regions.
-Our City is a provider of medical, legal, educational and professional services, the largest concentration of financial and business services institutions outside the Sydney CBD and home to over 60 government departments.
-The Parramatta Square development, one of the biggest urban redevelopments in Australia, will provide additional central business facilities, office space for up to 13,000 workers, a new public domain and more retail and dining options
+The recent Parramatta Square development is one of the biggest urban redevelopments in Australia, which provides additional central business facilities, office space for up to 13,000 workers, a new public domain and more retail and dining options.

-2.6.
-Goals and Objectives of Asset Management
+2.6 Goals and Objectives of Asset Management